philfv9/spmf-server-webclient/README.md

 This project provides a clean and user-friendly browser interface to remotely access and execute **300+ data mining and pattern mining algorithms** from the popular  [SPMF library](http://www.philippe-fournier-viger.com/spmf/), without requiring any installation beyond a web browser.

 ## Why this project?

 The original SPMF ecosystem provides powerful data analysis capabilities through Java-based tools, GUI and command-line interfaces.
 However, it requires installing Java and running the software on our own computer.
 To provide more flexibility, the SPMF Server and Web client are proposed.
-It allows SPMF to be be executed by multiple users remotely with zero installation (runs directly in the browser as a webpage) and through an intuitive user interface.
+It allows SPMF to be executed by multiple users remotely with zero installation (runs directly in the browser as a webpage) and through an intuitive user interface.

 ---